Rahmenordnung/project-3m-database/README.md

 * Gluten free(checkbox)
 * Cooking Time(slidebar)
 * Preparation time(slidebar)
-* Recipe Url
+* Recipe image Url

+#### __Graphics__
+ Five diagrams that reflect in a statistical manner different relations between different variables among the recipes database.
+That allows the user to easily diferenciate between authors and type of cuisine, for instance and many other different relationships.
+They are realized with dc.js, crossfilter, queue, and d3.js.

 In this formular I didn't added the upvotes function, that is only available in the __recipes detail view__

+## Preferences

 #### __Cuisines__

 Presents a list of the cuisines types and also it integrates two small buttons _edit_ and _delete_.
 But this time the buttons edit / delete the cuisine type and not the recipe.

-AUTHOR
-FOOD GROUP
-COURSE
+#### __Chefs__

+Presents a list of the chefs and also it integrates the posibility of editing, deleting and adding new ones.

+#### __Courses__

+Our food is sorted by different courses presented in a list that contans the possibillity of modifing the register as the user decides.

-#### __Graphics__
+#### __Food Group__

- Five diagrams that reflect in a statistical maner different relation between different variables between the recipes database.
-That allows the user to easily diferenciate between authors and type of cuisine, for instance and many other different relationships.
-They are realized with dc.js, crossfilter, queue, and d3.js.
+ A list of the most important food group present in the daily nutrition.
+It integrates as in the rest of prefences the posibility of editing, deleting and adding new ones.

 Navbar - Consists of the DADDY DOES DINNER logo which returns the user to the "Home" page of the application.
 There is also links to the "Recipes", "My Recipes", "Login / Dashboard" and Contact forms.
 The navbar will appear on all pages.
-Home - The home page consists of 4 sample recipes along with some information on contacting the webmaster and a link to the contact us page of the site.
+_Home_ - The home page consists of 4 sample recipes along with some information on contacting the webmaster and a link to the contact us page of the site.
-All Recipes - Directs the user to the "All Recipes" page which displays ALL recipes from ALL users which have been entered on the site.
+_All Recipes_ - Directs the user to the "All Recipes" page which displays ALL recipes from ALL users which have been entered on the site.
 The user can then filter or browse through the recipes.
 The can view more information on each recipe by selectign the "See Recipe" link which delivers the user to the "Recipe Detail" page.
 Recipe Detail - Provides users with the recipe details containg a recipe name, description, image (if available), flavour, meal type, base ingredients, ingredients, instructions, author and date posted.
 My Recipes - Provides the user with the recipes that they have added themselves.
 The user's recipes can be edited and deleted by using the buttons displayed under the recipes.
 Login/Dashboard - When first selected the user will be prompted to create a username to login to the application so that they can add recipes to the database.
 Once logged in the user will be presented with their dashboard which provides a count of their recipes, along with 3 data charts depicting the number of base ingredients, meal types and food flavours associated with the recipes which have been added.